alljoyn/cdm/README.md

 ----------------
 <pre>
 java
-   \---HaeController
+   \---CdmController
        +---app
        |   +---libs
        |   \---src
        \---gradle
 </pre>

- * java/HaeController/app/libs: alljoyn.jar, alljoyn_about.jar, liballjoyn_java.so
+ * java/CdmController/app/libs: alljoyn.jar, alljoyn_about.jar, liballjoyn_java.so
- * java/HaeController/app/src: source files
+ * java/CdmController/app/src: source files
- * java/HaeController/gradle: build script for Android Studio
+ * java/CdmController/gradle: build script for Android Studio

 Building
 --------
- * Open project folder(/java/HaeController/) in the Android Studio
+ * Open project folder(/java/CdmController/) in the Android Studio
  * If you are using the Android Studio 2.0, you should change your config of the Android Studio. (http://tools.android.com/tech-docs/instant-run)
    1. Open the Settings or Preferences dialog.
    2. Navigate to Build, Execution, Deployment > Instant Run.